 So if you’ve recently been approved but aren't satisfied with the offer you received, postponed or denied for life insurance due to your weight, there’s a good chance that the professionals we can help.
 After all, we review the best life insurance companies in the U.S. to help align you with the best company at the best price-—for you!
 We can also recommend some awesome no medical exam life insurance companies if you would rather avoid an exam.

 We work with a very well known and respected insurance carrier that considers the following not overweight:

 - A 6 foot tall man weighing 295 pounds and a 5 foot tall woman weighing 205 a “standard” risk.

 Meaning that according to this carrier these individuals would be considered completely normal!

 These same individuals, if sent to one of the many less forgiving towards weight life insurance carriers would be considered a “high risk” application and be offered what is called a “table rating”.
 This “table rating” would ultimately end up costing these clients hundreds if not thousands of dollars more over the term of the life insurance simply because they didn’t apply with the right insurance company from the beginning.

-Also, if you are overweight and have diabetes, please check out our article: Life Insurance with type 2 Diabetes: 24 hour approval.
+Also, if you are overweight and have diabetes, please check out our article: Life Insurance with Diabetes..

 5 steps to getting the best rate on overweight or obese life insurance

-At TermLife2Go, we work exclusively for you.
-Every question that we ask has one purpose: to find you the best life insurance policy out there.
+If you use an insurance agent, every question they ask has one purpose: to find you the best life insurance policy out there.
 So don’t guess about your height and weight or be afraid to give your measurements.
 Just a few pounds one way or another could have a significant affect on which carrier is best for you.
-So again, be honest about your height and weight when applying for life insurance that way we can give you our best possible recommendation.
+So again, be honest about your height and weight when applying for life insurance.

 Doesn’t it make sense to work with an agency whose sole focus is you?